MatthewLeigh/science-island-docs/science-island-docs/docs/02-docker/01-the-basics.md

 | Volume       | A mechanism for persisting data generated and used by Docker containers.                        |
 | Network      | A way to allow containers to communicate with each other or with external systems.              |

 ## Basic Commands

 The best introduction to Docker is through an example.
-IN this case, we will use the `Busybox` image to run through some basic commands.
+In this case, we will use the `Busybox` image to run through some basic commands.

-### Docker pull
+### docker pull

 To get started, run the `pull` command in the terminal.